Include directive: Header file

-In C and C++, a header file is a source code file that allows programmers to separate elements of a codebase often into reusable, logically related groupings.
+In C and C++, a header file is a source code file that allows programmers to share and reuse declarations of a codebase often implemented into separated, logically related groupings.

 A header file declares programming elements such as functions, classes, variables, and preprocessor macros.
 A header file allows the programmer to use programming elements in multiple body files based on the common declaration in the header file.
 Declarations in a header file allow body files to use implementations without including the implementation code directly.
 The header keeps the interface separate from the implementation.

 Compilation errors may occur if multiple header files include the same file.
 One solution is to avoid including files in header files possibly requiring excessive include directives in body files.
 Another solution is to use an include guard in each header file.

 The C standard library is declared as a collection of header files.
 The C++ standard library is similar, but the declarations may be provided by the compiler without reading an actual file.